-Vacation for Conservation offers the best Kruger Safaris while you as our guest contribute to our conservation efforts.
+VFC - Vacation for Conservation offers the best Kruger Safaris while you as traveller contribute to Vacation for Conservation's Wildlife Conservation efforts.

 The Kruger National Park is a significant part of South Africa, home to a diverse range of wildlife and landscapes for visitors to explore and experience.

-Visitors can travel to the park for the day, or spend more time in the bush by staying at Kruger Bush Camp available for the visitor selecting our Kruger Park Packages.
+Visitors can travel to the park for the day, or spend more time in the bush by selecting our Kruger Park Packages.

 The Kruger National Park stretches from north to south along the Mozambican border, extending in Mpumalanga and Limpopo in South Africa.
 It was established in 1898, by conservationist Paul Kruger, who the park is named after.